RikkaApps/Shizuku-API/README.md

   This is caused by `CopyOnWriteArrayList#removeIf` is not supported (throw an `UnsupportedOperationException`) before Android 8.0.
 Please note, using `coreLibraryDesugaring` will NOT fix this issue at least in version `2.0.3`.

+- Prepare to remove `Shizuku#newProcess`, developers should have to use `UserService` instead

+  First, this is already announced two years ago.

+  For those who don't understand, `UserService` gives the developer the ability to run their own codes in a different process with root or shell privilege.
+This is much more powerful than just executing a command. `UserService` can replace `newProcess` in all cases.

+  Also, `newProcess` uses texts to communicate , which is not efficient and unreliable.
+If there are apps that only uses `newProcess` to implement its functions, it loses most of the advantage of using Shizuku.

+  Finally, `newProcess` lacks tty support, it is not possible to implement an interactive shell with it.
+And we already has `rish` that allows users to run an interactive shell with privilege in any terminal app they like.

 ### 13.1.0

 - Breaking change: [desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) is required if min API of your app is 23